imzqqq/chat/server/chat/python/api-spec/proposals/1772-groups-as-rooms.md

 Clients could display the auto-joined children in the room list whenever the space appears in the list - thus helping users discover other rooms in a space even if they're not joined to that space.
-For instance, if you join `#matrix:chat.dingshunyu.top`, your client could show that room in the context of its parent space, with that space's auto-joined children shown alongside it as siblings.
+For instance, if you join `#matrix:chat.imzqqq.top`, your client could show that room in the context of its parent space, with that space's auto-joined children shown alongside it as siblings.